9 Scams That Target Costco Members: Don’t Get Fooled

 Many Costco scams are going around, and they can be quite sneaky!

 Mary, 72, a widow in Gilbert, Arizona, got an email inviting her to participate in an online survey about Costco Wholesale.
-A former customer, Mary, didn’t hesitate, thinking it was a way to make her come back.
-She was promised a gift for taking the survey and picked “a tiny, one-ounce bottle of CBD oil,” because she never tried it.
+The email looked professional, complete with the familiar red and black logo.
+A former customer, Mary, didn’t hesitate, thinking it was a legitimate marketing effort to win back her business.
+The subject line, “We Miss You, Mary!
+Share Your Feedback for a Special Gift,” felt personal and convincing.
+She was promised a gift for taking the survey and picked “a tiny, one-ounce bottle of CBD oil,” because she had heard about its benefits from friends but had never tried it.

-With over $237 billion in sales in 2023 alone and millions of customers, Costco is one of the world’s biggest retailers—and a prime target for fraudsters and scammers.
+With over $237 billion in sales in 2023 alone and millions of loyal customers worldwide, Costco is one of the world’s biggest retailers—and a prime target for fraudsters and scammers.
+The company’s reputation for value and customer service makes it a perfect disguise for criminals.
+They know that a message seemingly from Costco is more likely to be opened and trusted than one from an unknown entity, significantly increasing their chances of success.

-If you’re a Costco member, you could wind up losing money or having personal information mishandled if you fall for the many Costco scams going around.
-Whether it’s a text, website, online ad, or email, you must be cautious about what you respond to.
+If you’re a Costco member, or even just a casual shopper, you could wind up losing money or having personal information mishandled if you fall for the many Costco scams going around.
+The consequences can range from a small financial loss to full-blown identity theft.
+Whether it’s a text message about a free TV, a website offering an unbelievable deal, an online ad for a special promotion, or an email asking for feedback, you must be cautious about what you respond to and where you click.

 costco scams